Siamese–Vietnamese War (1840–1845): Siamese–Vietnamese occupation of Cambodia

 Thiệu Trị ordered Vietnamese commissioners in Cambodia to clarify the intention of Chaophraya Bodindecha, whether the Siamese still wanted to follow the peace terms previously agreed.
-If the Siamese were still committed to the peace terms they should fullfill their promises.
+If the Siamese were still committed to the peace terms they should fulfill their promises.
 If the Siamese remained reluctant, the Vietnamese commanders in Cambodia should rally troops and weapons in preparation for the prospective renewed conflict.
 In late December 1846, as the three-month deadline arrived, Võ Văn Giải and Nguyễn Văn Chương, the two supreme Vietnamese commanders in Cambodia, sent delegates to ask Bodindecha and Ang Duong at Oudong to clarify the issues.
 Bodindecha and Ang Duong replied with the same answer that they had sent officials to procure Nguyễn Bá Hựu and the forty-four Vietnamese subjects as the process was under way.
 Bodindecha told the Vietnamese to wait for another one month.
 Võ Văn Giải and Nguyễn Văn Chương became furious and replied that if the Siamese did not manage to satisfy the promised terms by the upcoming Vietnamese New Year (February 1847), the Siamese should prepare for war and this time the Vietnamese would conquer Cambodia.